Pearl Street (Manhattan): 18th century

+19th century

 Herman Melville was born at 6 Pearl Street in 1819.
-In 1831 soap magnate William Colgate owned a Counting house at 211 Pearl.
+In 1831, soap magnate William Colgate owned a Counting house at 211 Pearl.
 In the winter of 1835, a gas pipe burst in a warehouse at the corner of Pearl and Merchant Streets, causing a fire that consumed some 600 buildings over seventeen blocks.
 Both sides of Pearl Street burned from Wall Street to Coenties Slip.

 In 1833, the publishing house of J. & J. Harper changed its name to Harper & Brothers.
 The firm was located at 329–331 Pearl Street, facing Franklin Square.
 They began publishing Harper's New Monthly Magazine in 1850.
 In December 1853 a fire destroyed the premises, but the brothers built a large cast-iron building designed by architect James Bogardus, which was connected to a second structure on Cliff Street by cast-iron walkways.
-The building was demolished in 1925, but is memorialized in a painting by Richard Haas in the New York Public Library Main Branch’s DeWitt Wallace Periodicals Room.
+The building was demolished in 1925, but is memorialized in a painting by Richard Haas in the New York Public Library Main Branch's DeWitt Wallace Periodicals Room.
 As of 2018, the company, now known as HarperCollins, is headquartered at 195 Broadway.

 In 1851, a three-story brownstone masonry structure was built in the Italian Renaissance style at 1 Hanover Square.
 The building extends southwest to 60–64 Stone Street (also known as 95–101 Pearl Street), a set of four-story Greek Revival brick structures completed in 1836.
 It served as the first headquarters of the New York Cotton Exchange from 1872 to 1885.
 Operated since 1915 as part of a private club called India House, the building is designated as a New York City landmark and is a National Historic Landmark.

 In July 1854, African American school teacher Elizabeth Jennings boarded a streetcar at the intersection of Pearl and Chatham Streets and was forcibly ejected.
 Chester A. Arthur, a 24-year-old attorney, was successful in a lawsuit brought against the Third Avenue Railway Company, thus beginning the gradual desegregation of all New York City transit systems by 1865.

 Thomas Edison's Pearl Street Station, the first public power plant in the United States, was located at 255-257 Pearl Street.
 It began with one direct current generator, and it started generating electricity on September 4, 1882.

+20th century

 New York Telephone put up a large administrative building at 375 Pearl Street, on the north side of the street east of the Brooklyn Bridge, in the early 1970s.
 Built in 1991, the Daniel Patrick Moynihan United States Courthouse at 500 Pearl Street houses the United States District Court for the Southern District of New York.

+21st century

-In 2014, playwright and theater artist Toni Schlesinger's "The Mystery of Pearl Street"—about the 1997 disappearance of artists Camden Sylvia and Michael Sullivan from their Pearl Street apartment following a dispute with their landlord—debuted at the Dixon Place theater.
+In 2014, playwright and theater artist Toni Schlesinger's The Mystery of Pearl Street about the 1997 disappearance of artists Camden Sylvia and Michael Sullivan from their Pearl Street apartment following a dispute with their landlord—debuted at the Dixon Place theater.